SEKOIA-IO/documentation/docs/integrations/cisco_asa.md

 sudo vim /etc/rsyslog.d/11-cisco-asa.conf
 ```

-Paste the following Rsyslog configuration to trigger the em
-ission of CISCO logs by your Rsyslog server to SEKOIA.IO:
+Paste the following Rsyslog configuration to trigger the emission of CISCO logs by your Rsyslog server to SEKOIA.IO:
 ```bash
 # Define the SEKIOA-IO intake certificate
 $DefaultNetstreamDriverCAFile /etc/rsyslog.d/SEKOIA-IO-intake.pem